Subscribe to our email newsletter or follow us on social media to keep up.

 FOOD BANK

-The first Sunday of each month is Food First Sunday.
 We collect monetary donations for the Food Bank because monetary donations allow the Food Bank to purchase perishable items and other items at discounted rates.
-The Bellingham Food Bank distributes food Mondays, Wednesdays and Fridays from 12:30 to 3 pm and Wednesday evenings from 5:00–7:00 pm.
+The Bellingham Food Bank distributes food food Monday, Wednesday and Friday from 10:00 am–6:00 pm.
 For more information about the food bank check out their website http://www.bellinghamfoodbank.org/home.

 FRESH START